Big Brother (Dutch TV series)

-Big Brother is the Dutch version of the international reality television franchise Big Brother.
-It created the format where contestants live in an isolated house and try to avoid being evicted by viewers to win a prize at the end.
-As part of the Big Brother franchise, the original Dutch version was initially aired from 1999 to 2006 for six regular seasons and two celebrity editions.
-Numerous international versions have also been developed following the same structure.
-In 2021, the cooperation season with Flanders of Big Brother is back in the Netherlands after an absence of 14 years.
+Big Brother is the original Dutch version of the international reality television franchise Big Brother.
+It created a reality TV-show format where contestants live in an isolated house and try to avoid being evicted by viewers to win a prize at the end.
+The original Dutch version of the show was initially aired from 1999 to 2006 for six regular seasons, and two celebrity editions.
+Many international versions have also been developed following the same structure.
+In 2021, the cooperation season with Belgium of Big Brother returned in the Netherlands after an absence of 14 years.

 Origins

-John de Mol
+John de Mol Jr.

-The idea was born on Thursday, 4 September 1997 during a brainstorm session at John de Mol Produkties, an independent part of Endemol.
-Participants were John de Mol, Patrick Scholtze, Bart Römer and his brother, Paul Römer.
+Participants were John de Mol Jr., Patrick Scholtze, Bart Römer and his brother, Paul Römer.
 The idea called for a luxurious house with six contestants, closed for a year.
 The winner would receive 1,000,000 guilders.
 The working title was De Gouden Kooi (The Golden Cage) and the original concept was eventually realized as a reality show on Dutch television at the end of 2006.

-The group came up with the idea after the 1991 Biosphere 2 experiment in the Arizona desert, in which eight men and women discovered how hard it is to live together inside an airtight glass and steel geodesic dome that sought to replicate the Earth's environment.
-Big Brother alternated deprivation with excess.

-The format of Big Brother was also influenced by MTV's The Real World, which began in 1992 and originated the concept of putting strangers together for an extended period and recording the drama that ensued.
+The format of Big Brother was also influenced by MTV's The Real World, which began in 1992 and created the concept of putting strangers together for an extended period and recording the drama that ensued.
 The Real World had introduced "confessions" by housemates.
-Another pioneering reality format, the Swedish TV show Expedition Robinson, (produced in many countries as Survivor) which first aired in 1997, added to the Real World's template the idea of competition, in which contestants battled were removed from the show until only one remained.
+Another pioneering reality format, the Swedish TV show Expedition Robinson, which first aired in 1997 (and was produced in many other countries as was Survivor) added to the Real World's template the idea of competition, in which contestants battled to remain in the series, fighting and defeating each other (in the context of the show, not physically) until only one remained.

 The idea of introducing 24/7 streaming video was influenced by websites like Jennicam.org from Jennifer Ringley, a Washington resident who created it in 1997 to share her activities with Webwatchers.

 In development, occupancy of the house was reduced to 100 days.
 An existing house was abandoned in favor of a prefabricated house.
 This made it possible to install "camera-cross", which allowed cameramen inside the house without being seen by the inhabitants.
 Originally, the idea was to produce a heavily edited weekly program, but after some experiments with the employees of the production house, the allure of slow television was discovered and the potential for a daily program was realized.

 Direction

-Among the series initial directors was future filmmaker Tom Six, renowned for The Human Centipede and its sequels.
+Among the series' initial directors was the future filmmaker Tom Six, who would become renowned for his body horror film The Human Centipede and its sequels.